 The process of lighting design is emphasized as much, if not more, than the results of lighting design.
 Students participate in a series of collaboration and production meetings prior to developing design plans.
 These meetings ensure communication between all production team members.
 Students are coached by the faculty in both verbal and visual presentation skills.
 Emphasis is given to preparing a lighting design plan that will allow the production to achieve its greatest creative potential.

 Training is based in class work, multiple design opportunities (both on- and off-campus), assistant design assignments, critique and observation, and technical crew involvement.
-Most important to the program is the direct guidance and critical evaluation provided by UCIrvine's three award-winning lighting design faculty.
+Most important to the program is the direct guidance and critical evaluation provided by UCIrvine's two award-winning lighting design faculty.
 Committed and talented students are treated as members of a design community with individual attention given to their creative growth and problem solving ability.
 Developing artistic and intellectual sensibility and professional maturity are the leading goals of the UCIrvine lighting design program.